aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 go into ```container-optimized/build_tools``` directory in this project, customize AWS region and execute: ```./build_and_push.sh``` shell script.
 This script creates and uploads the required Docker image to Amazon ECR in your default AWS region.

 ## Stage Data
 Next, we stage the data that will be later accessed through a persistent volume claim from all the Kubernetes Pods used in distributed TensorFlow training.
-We have two shared file system options for staging data:
+We have two shared file system options for staging data: EFS or FSx.
+We need to use either EFS or FSx, not both.

 ### Use EFS, or FSx
 To stage data on EFS or FSx, customize ```eks-cluster/stage-data.yaml``` and execute ```kubectl apply -f stage-data.yaml -n kubeflow``` to stage data on selected persistent volume claim for EFS or FSX.
 Use the Docker image you just uploaded to ECR in ```eks-cluster/stage-data.yaml```.
 To verify data has been staged correctly, custmize ```eks-cluster/attach-pvc.yaml``` and execute following commands: